learntocloud/learn-to-cloud/phase3/README.md

 If there is something you don't understand about a service or command, your go to should be the documentation.
 After that you can look up articles, tutorials, etc.

+## Tasks you should be able to accomplish at the end of this phase

+- task 1
+- tasj 2

+## Concepts you should be able to talk about at the end of this phase

+- concept one
+- concept two

 ## Projects

  Title    | Resources     |